Meet Our National Eagle Center Ambassadors

 Learn more about Was’aka and what made him an eagle ambassador.

-Latch arrived at the National Eagle Center in 2018 after being rescued by the University of Minnesota Raptor Center.
+Latch arrived at the National Eagle Center in 2016 after being rescued by the US Fish & Wildlife Service and a local cruise boat on an island outside of Winona, MN.
 He had been found on the ground near an eagle’s nest along the Mississippi River and was discovered to be blind in his left eye.

 Learn about why Latsch was adopted by the Center, and the person he was named in honor of.